 1.1 Purpose and Objectives.
 The objectives in establishing the Multiple-Use Zone (MU Zone) are:

+1. To align with the Lake Point General Plan, which states that “This land use designation allows the integration of higher-density residential and small business uses at ground floor levels.
+The intent is to provide design flexibility to support neighborhood business uses, provide more housing units, and expand the use of common public facilities such as libraries and schools.”

-1. To facilitate the development of attractive, creative, and practical combinations of uses and areas within the City that seamlessly allow commercial and residential components to coexist;
+2. To facilitate the development of attractive, creative, and practical combinations of uses and areas within the City that seamlessly allow commercial and residential components to coexist;

-2. To reduce the conflict between commercial and residential uses of land and to encourage coordinated development of commercial and residential uses of land, particularly through the use of smaller scale businesses compatible with neighboring residential uses;
+2. To reduce the conflict between commercial and residential uses of land and to encourage coordinated development of commercial and residential uses of land, particularly through the use of smaller scale businesses compatible with neighboring residential uses; Development within the MU zone should have good access to collector streets.

 3. To facilitate the orderly expansion of commercial uses out from existing commercial areas;